polar-app/polar-app/web-page-capture-and-archival.md

 With Polar you never have to worry about this being an issue as you have a permanent long term copy of important content.

-# Capture

-With capture in Polar the user either gives us a URL via the Polar chrome extension or by triggering a capture directly inside Polar.